adicu/learn.devfe.st/datascience/index.md

 ## What do I need to get started?

 But before we even get started, we have to set our environment up.
+If you're a windows user, ideally you should refer to [this guide](https://github.com/blackfish/windows101/blob/master/Setting%20Up%20Windows%20for%20Programming.ipynb).
 This guide was written in Python 3.6.
 If you haven't already, download [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/stable/installing/).
+Additionally, you will need to install [git](https://git-scm.com/downloads) so that you can use GitHub.
+Git & GitHub work for version control, which means that you can create checkpoints of your code.
+This makes collaboration much easier and ensures that you always have a copy of your code.

-Once you have Python and Pip installed, clone [this repo](https://github.com/adicu/data-science) using Git as follows:
+Once you have Python, Pip, and Git installed, open up your terminal or command prompt and clone [this repo](https://github.com/adicu/data-science) using Git as shown below.
+What cloning does is make a copy of the folder the third parameter is pointing to.
+In this case, that's a GitHub repo.

 ```
 git clone https://github.com/adicu/data-science
 ```

-Next, youâll need to install several packages that weâll use throughout this tutorial on the command line in our project directory:
+Once again in your terminal/command prompt, youâll need to install several packages that weâll use throughout this tutorial on the command line in our project directory:

 ```
 pip install -r requirements.txt
 ```

 We'll be using the [Google Maps](https://developers.google.com/maps/documentation/geocoding/get-api-key) and [Foursquare](https://developer.foursquare.com/docs/api/getting-started) APIs, so make sure to generate your API keys.
 Since weâll be working with Python throughout, using the [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/install.html) is the best way to get the most out of this tutorial.
-Once you have your notebook up and running, you can download all the data for this post from [GitHub](https://github.com/adicu/devfest-data-science).
-Make sure you have the data in the same directory as your notebook and then weâre good to go!
+Once you have your notebook up and running, you can now use the data for this tutorial!
+Just make sure you have the data in the same directory as your notebook and then weâre good to go!

 ## A Quick Note on Jupyter

-For those of you who are unfamiliar with Jupyter notebooks, Iâve provided a brief review of which functions will be particularly useful to move along with this tutorial.
+For those of you who are unfamiliar with Jupyter notebooks, I have provided a brief review of which functions will be particularly useful to move along with this tutorial.

 In the image below, youâll see three buttons labeled 1-3 that will be important for you to get a grasp of -- the save button (1), add cell button (2), and run cell button (3).